ThingSpeakPublisher class

 baseLogger The logger supplying the data to be published

-Open a socket to the correct receiver and sends out the formatted data.
+Open a socket to the correct receiver and send out metadata about the current logger setup.

 Parameters